-Potty training toilets are designed to help teach young children to use the toilet.
-Different children will have different growth rates.
-However, most pediatrics agree that by two and a half years children should start using the potty and should start learning how to properly use and flush the toilet and wash their hands.
-Below we’ll review some of the best potty training toilets for your child.
+Potty training toilets are designed to help teach young children how to use the toilet.
+All children reach milestones at different times.
+However, most pediatricians agree that by two and a half years children should start learning how to properly use the potty, how to flush the toilet and how to wash their hands.

 Table of Contents